Code-Void/MusicalBassoon/README.md

-# MusicalBassoon
+# Musical Bassoon
-Injection an executable payload in HTTP download packets.
+MITM software to intercept and change HTTP download packets to any sort of executable.